cmars/onionpipe/README.md

 oniongrok 192.168.1.100:8000=80,8080,9000
 ```

+Running with Docker is similar, though you'll need to provide local interface
+IP addresses that route inside the container.
+Currently these are not DNS
+resolved.

+If you're using Podman, exposing the local host network is probably not too
+unreasonable of a thing to do from a user-space container:

+    podman run --network=host oniongrok 8000

 ### What features are planned?

 * Client authentication tokens
 * Reverse-forwarding (proxy Tor hidden services into the local network)
 * Configurable hops policy (trade anonymity for performance)
 * Persistent addresses.
+* Resolve names in local addresses; especially useful for Docker/Compose/k8s
+  use cases.

 For example: